 How to make the keto pumpkin pie spice mini pound cakes

-First, add all the dry ingredients to a bowl: the pumpkin pie spice (store bought, or your homemade selection of spices), the lupin flour, and the baking powder.
+Add all dry ingredients to a bowl: the pumpkin pie spice (store bought, or your homemade selection of spices), the lupin flour, and the baking powder.
 Mix all very well until it becomes a single colored powder.

 Run a spatula through the sides of the bowl a couple of times during the process so the butter is uniformly creamed and mixed with the keto sweetener.
 Beat together butter and sweetener on medium speed for about five more minutes, until the mixture is doubled in size and super fluffy.

-Now slowly add the eggs to the creamed butter and sweetener: you could do this by cracking the eggs directly inside the bowl, but as we are not using all whole eggs it’s easier if you crack the eggs in a smaller bowl and lightly beat them with a fork before slowly pouring them in as the mixer is running.
+Add the eggs slowly to the creamed butter and sweetener: you could do this by cracking the eggs directly inside the bowl, but as we are not using all whole eggs it’s easier if you crack the eggs in a smaller bowl and lightly beat them with a fork before slowly pouring them in as the mixer is running.
 The butter might break at this point, specially if your eggs are still cold.
 Don’t worry, it will not affect the recipe.

 Stop the mixer and add the pumpkin puree and the dry mixture of lupin flour, pumpkin pie spice and baking powder, and restart the mixer on a slower speed.
 Help the batter thoroughly mix by scraping the sides with a spatula.